elenacramer/nd00333-capstone/starter_file/README.md

 Our objective is to build prediction models that predict the housing prices from the set of given house features.
 Thus our task is a regression problem (a process where a model learns to predict a continuous value output for a given input data).

 ### Access <a name="access"></a>
-We downloaded the *housing.csv* from kaggle localy to the virtual machine and uploaded the csv file in the *Dataset* section.
+We downloaded the *housing.csv* from kaggle localy to the virtual machine and uploaded the csv file to the Azure ML platform.

 ## General Set Up <a name="setup"></a>
 Before we either apply Automated ML or tune hyperparamteres for a keras model, we need to the following steps: